johnboronkas/photosynthesis/TournamentRules.md

 4. Don't do anything funny with looking for certain bot names or messing with any directory on the computer other than the one provided to you.
    - IE, bots should not be conditionally teaming up based on bot names.
 5. A bot that fails to finish their move within one minute will automatically be passed.
-6. All source code and supporting files & libraries (even files/code that is executed remotely. must be, and remain, under 10GB uncompressed.
+6. All source code and supporting files & libraries, even files/code that are executed remotely, must be and remain under 10GB uncompressed.
    - So, if you will be generating files, maintaining a database, or so on, ensure that it never exceeds 10GB while the game is being played.
 7. Code must be checked in or otherwise submitted by 9:00pm on the night of your match.
-I'll take whatever cut was available at 9:00pm or the last one that was sent.
+   - I'll take whatever cut was available at 9:00pm or the last one that was sent.
    - You don't need to check your bot into the photosynthesis repository for competitive reasons, but it should be somewhere where I have access to it (or just emailed to me).

 I'm always available for questions or reviews if you are unsure if something